top of page

 Stouts

-Sweet Stouts offer a creamy sweet espresso flavour, Tropical Stouts are somewhat fruity, Oatmeal Stouts offer a smoother, silkier mouthfeel, Milk Stouts boast a touch of sweetness and American Stouts are stronger in alcohol and contain higher hops.
+Sweet Stouts offer a creamy sweet espresso flavour, Tropical Stouts are somewhat fruity, Oatmeal Stouts offer a smoother, silkier mouthfeel, Milk Stouts boast a touch of sweetness and American Stouts are stronger in alcohol and contain higher hops like most beers with the word "American' in front of them.

 Stouts came around after Porters and were created by brewers adding raw barley to avoid 'malt tax'.